Site icon Kessi World

 The drive is typical and takes about two hours (from Seattle) to reach the Ashford area, where I stop for a quick bite at Rainier Basecamp Bar & Grill (closed in Winter).
 This is the last stop for gas and aside from limited offerings at National Park Inn, not many food options are available in the Park in the off season (October – May).

 There are four main approaches to the Park, but the Nisqually Entrance, on Hwy 706, is the most direct to Paradise.
-Look for more information in the planning section below about my tips for entrance fees.
+I have a more informational article about all the details to plan a trip from Seattle to Mt.
+Rainier.

 The road to Paradise is lined with waterfalls and great views